Intermittency and Dissipation Regularity in Turbulence

 \subsection{Comparison with experimental data}

-The celebrated works of Meneveau and Sreenivasan studied the relationship between properties of the energy dissipation measure to intermittency \cites{Meneveau87,Meneveau88,Meneveau91}.
-These papers suggest from experiments that, in the infinite Reynolds number limit, the anomalous energy dissipation measure at fixed time is concentrated on a fractal subset of dimension less than the space dimension 3, about 2.87, and has volume zero \cite{Meneveau87}.
-Moreover, based on the data, it is supposed that this fractal dimension is roughly constant in time, making the inferred space-time support of the dissipation measure to be of dimension 3.87.
+The celebrated works of Meneveau and Sreenivasan studied the relationship between properties of the energy dissipation measure and intermittency \cites{Meneveau87,Meneveau88,Meneveau91}.
+These papers suggest from experiments that, in the infinite Reynolds number limit, the anomalous energy dissipation measure at fixed time is concentrated on a fractal subset of dimension less than the space dimension 3, about 2.87, and has volume zero \cite{Meneveau87}*{Section 4}.
+Moreover, based on the data, it is supposed that this fractal dimension is roughly constant in time.
 We now give an argument for this value based on the formalism developed in this paper.
-It seems reasonable that our considerations are sharp locally\footnote{We are mainly appealing to two facts for $p\approx 3$: the dissipation is what constraints the regularity the most and the saturation of our upper bounds.
-Modulo the possible gap of longitudinal vs. absolute increments, the exactness of the Four-Fifths law makes both claims valid at $p=3$. } at $p=3$.
+It seems reasonable that our considerations are very close to be sharp locally\footnote{We are mainly appealing to two facts for $p\approx 3$: the dissipation is what constraints the regularity the most and the almost saturation of our upper bound.
+Modulo the possible gap of longitudinal vs absolute increments, the exactness of the Four-Fifths law makes both claims valid at $p=3$.} at $p=3$.
 Set

 i.e. the right hand side in $\eqref{eq: intermittenc viscos}$.
 In dimension $d=3$, it is readily verified that